cloudfoundry/summit-hands-on-labs/philadelphia-2019/credentials-in-bosh/README.md

 past.
 If we have access to the CA certificate which signed the cert initially and the CA is still valid (not expired or revoked), we can renew the certificate.
 The `safe x509 renew` command makes this pretty easy.
-Just provide the certificate to renew as the position argument and the CA that it was signed with as the value to `--signed-by`, and safe will generate the renewed certificate for you.
+Just provide the certificate to renew as the positional argument and the CA that it was signed with as the value to `--signed-by`, and safe will generate the renewed certificate for you.
+If you would like to renew the cert with a longer ttl you can specify the `--ttl` flag as well.

 ```
-safe x509 renew "secret/x509/server" --signed-by "secret/x509/ca"
+safe x509 renew "secret/x509/server" --signed-by "secret/x509/ca" --ttl 2y
 ```